shysaur/dmg-badapple-av/README.md

 Since the VRAM upload kernel writes over the previous frame pair -- not the one currently displayed -- the difference skips one frame pair, making it suboptimal.
 However it still decreases ROM size considerably.
+Since it is always possible to fallback to a full frame pair transfer, the compression is fully lossless.

-The entire Bad Apple video is just 2.7 MB of data.
-The audio is almost exactly 2 MB, so that 0.7 MB of video data is what bumps the ROM size to 8 MB.
+The entire Bad Apple video frame data is just 2.7 MB, while the audio alone is almost exactly 2 MB, totaling 4.7MB.
+There is just 0.7 MB of video data which bumps the ROM size to 8 MB, a fact that bothers me a little...
+To allow for smaller ROMs, the player also supports:
-The player also supports reducing the frame rate by an arbitrary (possibly fractional) amount to allow the ROM size to get under 4 MB, however at that point it's not 30 FPS anymore, which makes it less impressive...
+- reducing the frame rate by an arbitrary (possibly fractional) amount
+- reducing the resolution, with two possible configurations (in addition to the default 160x72): 160x64 and 160x56. *Note:* only 160x72 is tested for the version with audio at the moment.
+However with smaller video and less frames per second it's less impressive...

 ## TODO list